ashrafkgit/HPE-CloudPhysics/README.md

-> HPE CloudPhysics delivers data-driven insights for smarter IT decisions across edge-to-cloud, enabling IT to_ optimize application workload placement_, _procure right-sized infrastructure services_, and _lower costs_.
+> HPE CloudPhysics delivers data-driven insights for smarter IT decisions across edge-to-cloud, enabling IT to _optimize application workload placement, procure right-sized infrastructure services, and lower costs._

 > It provides predictive analytics for _virtual datacenters_, that enable IT teams to proactively manage their virtualized infrastructures while reducing cost and risk.